 Q: Can someone's grandmother be nominated?

-A: Grandmothers cannot be nominated according to Wishing for Mommy eligibility guidelines.
-The child must be under the age of 18 and must be the direct/indirect (step-child) offspring of the mother.
+A: Grandmothers can be nominated according to Wishing for Mommy eligibility guidelines.
+They must be a caregiver or guardian or have adopted a child under the age of 18 and must be the direct/indirect (step-child) offspring of the mother.

 Q: How many grants are being given this year?